Who's ready for an island getaway?

-The main island actually shares Hispaniola with Haiti, it’s western neighbor, while Dominican Republic sits to the east.
+The main island shares Hispaniola with Haiti, its western neighbor, while the Dominican Republic sits to the east.

 The Dominican Republic offers incredible beach views, golden sunsets, and tasty cuisine for a much more reasonable price than many other Caribbean locations.

-Many of them can be visited completely free, or you can take the Zona Colonial Train Tour to get your bearings.
-Just a few blocks out from the busy touristic center square are small local food stalls and restaurants that are half the price and just as tasty.
+Many can be visited free, or you can take the Zona Colonial Train Tour to get your bearings.
+Just a few blocks from the busy touristic center square are small local food stalls and restaurants that are half the price and just as tasty.

 Luckily, in the Dominican Republic, the beach is never far away.
-From Santo Domingo, you have three main beach options to choose from, two of which are reachable through a very cheap Uber ride.
-The beaches are free to enter.
+From Santo Domingo, you have three main beach options, two of which are reachable through a very cheap Uber ride, and the beaches are free to enter.

-In Santo Domingo, the best area to stay hands down is Zona Colonial.
-You can easily get clean and basic accommodations for under $30 per room, such as La Choza Guesthouse, all within walking distance to the historical sights.
+In Santo Domingo, the best area to stay, hands down, is Zona Colonial.
+You can quickly get clean and basic accommodations for under $30 per room, such as La Choza Guesthouse, all within walking distance of the historical sights.